Do you know what the simplest diet advice that can actually work is?

 When you hear the term fatty liver you instinctively assume that eating fat is what caused it and the siren song of low fat diets that get so much attention have appeal.
 The problem is that the important thing is not what you eat but what does your liver do with what you eat.
 As you think about the rest of this material remember this one fact as you learn about fatty liver disease and lifestyle.
 The first step in carbohydrate metabolism is to turn the carbs to fat in the form of palmitic acid.
 Excess carbohydrates in the body are converted to palmitic acid which is the first fatty acid produced during fatty acid synthesis and is the precursor to longer chain fatty acids.
 The critical idea here is the presence of excess carbohydrates.

 Sugar is also half fructose.
-Unlike glucose, which is a direct fuel for many organs, fructose can only be processed by the liver and it is turned into fat inside the liver cells.
+Unlike glucose, which is a direct fuel for all organs, fructose can only be processed by the liver and it is turned into fat inside the liver cells.
 That process is unlimited so unlike glucose it just keeps building fatty acids in the liver and if you exceed what the liver can manage bad things happen.
 You can learn about that here.

 When you eat too much sugar some of it is converted to fat in your liver cells and if the amount exceeds what the liver can dispose of you get accumulation.
 There are many other chemical pathways in the liver but you can probably see how this might apply to you.